agl-ic-eg/documentation/docs/5_Component_Documentation/1_agl-compositor.md

 is the one recommended way and provides a mapping between a human representation of the output and the wayland one.

+One can also choose the output where the application can start, by configuring directly the AGL compositor.
+Under the `[output]` section one can use `agl-shell-app-id=appid` restart the AGL compositor unitd systemd service and start the application.
+Currently this *only* applies to regular applications, the client shell having to handle it in the code.

 ## Available toolkits, application conversions and available eco-systems

 Users and OEM vendors alike have the possibility, depending on their use-cases,